 Bio

-I am currently pursuing a Master’s degree at the Korea Advanced Institute of Science and Technology (KAIST), where I belong to the KAIST Hacking Lab.
-My primary interests are in system security, software exploitation, and vulnerability research.
+I am currently pursuing an MS-PhD Integrated Program at KAIST, where I am a member of the KAIST Hacking Lab.
+My primary research interests lie in system security, software exploitation, and vulnerability research.
 I actively participate in Capture The Flag (CTF) competitions and enjoy exploring real-world security issues through hands-on technical work.
-Recently, I’ve been focusing on how large language models (LLMs) can be used to discover and analyze vulnerabilities.
-I’m passionate about bridging theory and practice in cybersecurity, and I aim to contribute to both academic research and practical advancements in the field.
+Recently, my focus has been on leveraging large language models (LLMs) for vulnerability discovery and analysis.
+I am passionate about bridging theory and practice in cybersecurity, with the goal of contributing to both academic research and practical advancements in the field.

 EDUCATION